munechika-koyo/cherab_lhd/docs/source/user/installation.rst

 ==========================
-If you plan to make any modifications to do any development work on CHERAB-LHD, and want to be able to edit the source code without having to run the setup script again to have your changes take effect, you can install CHERAB-LHD on eidtable mode.
+If you plan to make any modifications to do any development work on CHERAB-LHD, and want to be able to edit the source code without having to run the setup script again to have your changes take effect, you can install CHERAB-LHD on editable mode.

 Manually downloading source
 ---------------------------